Leaders

 How many athletes are tested?

 Thousands of Canadians across the country participate in RBC Training Ground each year.
-We have tested over 10,000 athletes through the first six years of the program.
+We have tested over 16,000 athletes through the first nine years of the program.

 How do I/does my child participate?

-Any Canadian aged 14-25 can participate by signing up for a local qualifying event.
+Anyone aged 14-25 (on the date they try out) can participate by signing up for a local qualifying event.

-Participants must first register with their basic information online, complete a more detailed Athlete Bio, and select the event they wish to attend.
+Participants must first register with their basic information online, complete a more detailed Athlete Profile, and select the event they wish to attend.

-By attending events in-person, athletes will be able to meet RBC Olympians, chat with on-site NSO representatives and meet fellow elite athletes.
-However, if an athlete cannot compete in-person due to a scheduling conflict or other environmental factors (i.e. COVID-19 restrictions), they may participate in the virtual qualifying option for a chance to be considered.
+By attending events in-person, athletes will also be able to meet RBC Olympians, chat with on-site NSO representatives and meet fellow elite athletes.
+However, if an athlete cannot compete in-person due to a scheduling conflict they may participate in the virtual qualifying option for a chance to be considered.
 Regardless of the testing format an athlete participates in (in-person or virtual), results will be weighed equally.

 Sign up today!